Jorge Vala

-Jorge Vala (born 1947), PhD in social psychology, University of Louvain, was a full professor at ISCTE - Lisbon University Institute, and is currently a researcher at the Institute of Social Sciences (ICS)/University of Lisbon.
+Jorge Vala (born 1947), PhD in social psychology, University of Louvain, is a psychologist.
+He was a full professor at ISCTE - Lisbon University Institute, and is currently a researcher at the Institute of Social Sciences (ICS)/University of Lisbon.

 Research focus

 At ICS, his research focus on socio-cognitive processes, namely in the field of social representations and ideologies, social norms and social identities.
 His present projects articulate these processes with the study of racism and prejudice, immigration issues, political attitudes, social justice, and validation of everyday knowledge.

 Present and past positions

-Jorge Vala was an invited professor at several universities, including the Paris Descartes University, École des hautes études en sciences sociales and the Rio de Janeiro State University.
-He was a member of the Executive Committee of the European Association of Experimental Social Psychology, president of the Portuguese Association of Psychology, editor of the Revista Psicologia.
+Vala was an invited professor at several universities, including the Paris Descartes University, École des hautes études en sciences sociales and the Rio de Janeiro State University.
+He was a member of the executive committee of the European Association of Experimental Social Psychology, president of the Portuguese Association of Psychology, editor of the Revista Psicologia.
 He was the Portuguese representative on the European Programme COST, as well as president of the Department of Social and Organizational Psychology at ISCTE.
 Currently, he is the national coordinator for the European Social Survey, and member of the Scientific Committee of the European Values Study.
 He is also member of the Scientific Board of the Fondation Suisse pour la Recherche en Sciences Sociales (FORS).
 Between May 2007 and September 2009, he chaired the ICS Academic Board; and he was its Director from 2010 till 2014.